tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/math_monsters.md

 ### Philosophy of THE MONSTER

 Mathematical MONSTERS are delightful creatures which mischievously comply with the rules of a mathematical object, while obviously defying their intention.
 Monsters are sometimes annoying objects that get in the way of whatever we're trying to do.
-Our defined or axiomatized system may cease to behave how we want it to, or the conclusion of our theorem may no longer be true.
+Our defined or axiomatized system may cease to behave how we want it to, as, for example, a statement like 'all natural numbers have property X' may not be true if there are some pathological 'natural numbers' that we merely failed to define out of the category.

+As a result, one chronic condition of some mathematicians is the compulsion to expel monsters by introducing more restrictions and caveats to one's definitions for an object.
+Mathematical history is filled with meticulous pedants such as [name from proofs and refutations] who devoted large parts of their mathematical careers to defining the perfect object by systematically slaying monster after monster.

+The problem with this, of course, is that each restriction is nothing but an ad-hoc adjustment that slays one *particular* monster, but not all of them in generality.
+This inevitably leaves the monster-barrer in a perpetual state of uncertainty as to whether their mathematical objects are actually safe from monsters or not.
+For example, I may have banished the apendage of a circular \\(\alpha- \beta- \gamma\\) tumour to my beautiful number line, but nothing guarantees me that there isn't another monster waiting in the shadows.
+I call this state of limbo *the itch.*

+On the other hand, there exist the natural counterparts to the monster-barrers: those mathematicians who, rather than treating *the itch* as an ailment, consider it an inspiration to create monsters which seek to challenge or invalidate accepted frameworks and results.
+Karl Weierstrass (1815-1897) was a well-known and celebrated creator of monsters.
+In particular, he is held responsible for the first published[^7] instance of a function which is everywhere continuous but nowhere differentiable, an object which challenged the consensus that continuitity implied differentiability at almost[^4] all points.

+There are examples across history of legendary struggles between monster-barrers and monster-breeders.

+These struggles are often unhelpful.
+The monster-barrers contort their definitions of objects into increasingly ugly and unintuitive forms, explicitly or implicitly barring a growing list of exceptions and asterrisks.
+On the other hand, the monster-breeders come up with increasingly convoluted, 'technically correct' monsters whose validity often depends on exploiting, in bad faith, imprecise wording or other technicalities to create pathological objects.

+Some such struggles are both documented and parodied brilliantly in 'Proofs and Refutations,' by Imre Lakatos.
+It's a fantastic read I thoroughly recommend.

+One must to an extent sympathise with the frustration of the monster-barrers.
+As an analogy to their situation, you can imagine sitting down and trying to formally define what a chair is.
+You might start with: 'a chair is something you can sit down on.'
+Then, a contrarian, asks you whether a log of wood is a chair, since you can technically sit down on it.
+You might amend your definition by adding the restriction that a chair needs to have legs, but the contrarian might persist by inquiring whether a bed is a chair by your definition, and so on.
+For every restriction you introduce that you hope bars all the exceptions, the contrarian might come up with a new monster which obeys all the rules of chair-dom, but clearly isn't a chair!
+Such a conversation could be very frustrating indeed, mostly because we all *know* what a chair is, and the contrarian's exceptions seem motivated not by a desire for insight, but rather a desire to get one over on you.
+Such a discussion would be a waste of time indeed!

+Poincaré argues along these lines in his 1907 book[^6] in relation to Weierstrass' monsters, lamenting that some monsters do nothing but prove our mathematical ancestors wrong without providing insight.
+He writes [insert quote].

+I do sympathise with the frustration

 Secretly, however, MONSTERS are actually our helpers.

 <!---
 When I couldn't understand why the induction axiom was needed for the natural numbers, removing it birthed a MONSTER which helped me realize why the axiom was there in the first place.